Onoro/Mikrotik-antimining/README.md

 I found couple instructions but they are for local usage, for such software as Ublock, Adblock or system's host file.
 I decided to implement them for all my networks and created scripts and instructions for Mikrotik implementation.

-The main idea is to get lists from other repositories
+The main idea is to get lists from other repositories:

 https://raw.githubusercontent.com/hoshsadiq/adblock-nocoin-list/master/hosts.txt

 https://raw.githubusercontent.com/greatis/Anti-WebMiner/master/hosts

 and convert them to ROS scripts.